roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

+===

- ****** She-Male School: A Teacher Seduced ****** bysilkstockingslover© I checked my e-mail every hour or so, but there were no new ones which surprisingly sent a wave of disappointment through me.
+I checked my e-mail every hour or so, but there were no new ones which surprisingly sent a wave of disappointment through me.
 I suddenly craved the tasks, the simple submission.
 My pussy tingling for attention, I decided to take a long bath to squelch the flame below.

  By the time I got out, I had three e-mails, one from TransNikki.
 After skimming and replying to two readers flattering comments from previous stories, I clicked on the e-mail from TransNikki.